Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Non-degenerate Problems and Improved Convergence Rate

 \section{\bfseries\scshape{Non-degenerate Problems and Improved Convergence Rate}}

 In this section, we define what we call a non-degenerate problem in Section~\ref{subsec:LP-update-policy-and-non-degenerate-property}, and show how it allows one to design an improved LP-update policy with selective updates that is more efficient in Section \ref{subsec:improved-LP-update}.
-As we will see, when a problem is non-degenerate, the solutions to the LP starting from initial conditions $\bm\approx\bm^*(t)$ are locally linear.
-We will show that this can be used to improve both the computational efficiency of the algorithm and the rate at which the algorithm becomes asymptotically optimal: we prove that the new LP-update policy has an $\calO(1/N)$ performance guarantee for all non-degenerate problems.
+As we will see, when a problem is non-degenerate, the solutions to the LP starting from initial conditions $\bx\approx\bx^*(t)$ can be expressed as linear functions of $\bx$.
+We will show that this can be used to improve both the computational efficiency of the algorithm and the rate at which the algorithm becomes asymptotically optimal: we prove that the new LP-update policy has an $\calO(1/N)$ performance guarantee for non-degenerate problems.
 We discuss questions related to rounding in Section \ref{subsec:rounding-problem-discussion}, which is an important step when applying the policy.
+We provide an alternative formulation of non-degeneracy in Section \ref{subsec:alternative-formulation-of-non-degeneracy}, and compare it with various existing notions in the literature.
 The proofs of the technical results are postponed to Section~\ref{sec:proof-of-main-theorem}.